alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

 Once your document is saved, the attachments will be uploaded to the server.

 * For publications and consultations, the attachments will be added to the page in the order they were uploaded - they can't be re-ordered later.
-* For news and HTML publications, the attachments are all given 2 alternative Markdown codes and you can use either of these codes to position the attachment where you like in your document.
+* For news, detailed guides and HTML publications, the attachments are all given 2 alternative Markdown codes and you can use either of these codes to position the attachment where you like in your document.

+IMAGE 2

-### Position the attachments in the text
+### Position the first attachment

-* Use \[InlineAttachment:n\] for a text link.
+* Use \[InlineAttachment:1\] for a text link.
-* Use !@n for a tinted publications box.
+* Use !@1 for a tinted publications box.

 	![Add attachments 3](add-attachments-3.png)

+The first attachment is number 1, the other attachments are numbered according to the order in which they’re uploaded.

+* [InlineAttachment:n] pulls in the attachment title as hypertext, adding the file type and size in brackets.
+You can also list these with bullet points (useful for several related attachments).
+* !@n creates a grey tint box with the front cover of the attached document, and adds the file type and size under the title.

+It’s easy to re-order or reposition the attachments by where you choose to place the Markdown code on the page.
+The number given to an attachment will not change.

 5. You can also upload files in bulk.